DigitalCampus/django-oppia/docs/dev/code_process.rst

 3. Once your import is complete, Android Studio displays an import summary, describing all the changes it’s made to your project.
 This summary contains details about which files were moved during the import process, and where you can find them in the new Android Gradle layout, plus information on any third party libraries or JAR files that Android Studio has replaced with Gradle dependencies.

-4. By default, Android Studio searchs for library equivalences with your current dependencies.
+4. By default, Android Studio searches for library equivalences with your current dependencies.
 If it doesn't find a maven library, it will simply copy the jar file that was there before.
 If any of this libraries was not detected, replace it manually with the following line:

     * `joda-time-2.2.jar`: `compile 'joda-time:joda-time:2.2'`
     * `androidplot-core-0.6.1.jar`: `compile "com.androidplot:androidplot-core:0.6.1"`
     * `picasso-2.5.2.jar`: `compile 'com.squareup.picasso:picasso:2.5.2'`